brian-mann-math/MathForDataScience/slides/math_for_data_science.md

 * $m_{\mathcal{H}}(N) \leq 2^N$
 * $\mathcal{H}$ *shatters* $x_1, \ldots, x_N$ if $| \{h(x_1), \ldots, h(x_N) | h \in \mathcal{H}\}| = 2^N$
 * In this case $m_{\mathcal{H}}(N) = 2^N$
+* In other words, $\mathcal{H}$ shatters a set of points if it could obtain zero training error on that set

 ## Examples
 * Linear decision boundaries shatter 3 points in $\mathbb{R}^2$